-One thing is certain: there will be more legislation and scrutiny of board diversity and of compliance with legal and cultural norms.
+One thing is certain: there will be more legislation and scrutiny of board diversity - and of compliance with legal and cultural norms.
 So far, most change has been in relation to gender.
-This summary also tracks race - but we expect there to be further change to come there, and potentially in respect of other protected groups and/ or other demographic characteristics (as well as on specific experience and expertise. for example digitalisation and sustainability).
+This summary also tracks race - but we expect there to be further change to come there, and potentially in respect of other protected groups and/ or other demographic characteristics (as well as on specific experience and expertise, for example digitalisation and sustainability).

 There is evidence that progress is being made, at least in some jurisdictions.
-For example, in the UK, in Q1 2023 it was reported that 96 FTSE 100 companies met the Parker Review target of having at least one minority ethnic director on their boards. and that the 40% target set by the FTSE Women Leaders Review for women on boards has been met in the FTSF 350.
-As the Co-Chairs of the FTSE Women Leaders Review state, they "now need to deliver on a key Recommendation of the Review which is our focus on women appointments in the 'big four' roles of Chair, Senior Independent Director.
-Chief Executive and Chief Financial Officer."
+For example, in February 2023, the FTSE Women Leaders Review reported that the 40% target for women on boards has been met in the FTSE 350.
+As the Co-Chairs of the Review state, they "now need to deliver on a key Recommendation of the Review which is our focus on women appointments in the 'big four' roles of Chair, Senior Independent Director, Chief Executive and Chief Financial Officer."